-Branding is the perception of a brand shaped in consumers' minds after they interact with a brand story, messaging, product design, company’s culture.
-It entails associations and feelings related to specific companies customers have.
+Branding is the process of shaping consumers’ perception of a brand after they interact with its story, messaging, product design, and culture.
+It entails associations and feelings customers have about specific companies.

 In this article, we’ll unveil the importance, goals, types, and examples of branding.
 Then, we’ll figure out how to create a branding strategy.